Former Nokia CEO Stephen Elop has explained why the company repeatedly overlooked Android, stating that fighting Samsung was the primary concern.

 During his AMA session Elop offered a number of truths around Nokia’s recent years, detailing why the company’s internal OS efforts had to be scrapped in order to save the overall business.

 “Back in late 2010 and 2011, we carefully assessed the state of the internal Nokia operating system efforts,” Elop told questioners.
-“Unfortunately, we could not see a way that Symbian could be brought to a competitive level with, for example, the iPhone that had shipped THREE years earlier.”
+“Unfortunately,

 He added: “The Meego effort was significantly delayed and did not have the promise of a broad enough portfolio soon enough.
 We had to make a forceful decision to give Nokia the chance to compete again.”